In this video are some examples of open-ended sales questions.

 The quick and definitive answer to that is NO. Just because the prospect is displaying a high level of interest in what you are trying to sell, this does not mean that they are extremely likely to purchase.

-In this example scenario, the prospect is responsive to you during the sales process and liking all of the great functionality that you have shown.
-But when you approach the end of the sales process and it is time to purchase, the deal will stall out because this is a case of more of a want then a need and you could ask open ended sales questions to identity this well before you get to a point where you try to close the deal.
+In this example scenario, the prospect is responsive to you during the sales process and likes all of the great functionality that you have shown.
+But when you approach the end of the sales process and it is time to purchase, the deal will stall out because this is a case of more of a want than a need and you could ask open-ended sales questions to identify this well before you get to a point where you try to close the deal.

 Availability of Funding